Bhumjaithai files B100m suit against Chuvit

 The Bhumjaithai Party has sued former politician and whistleblower Chuvit Kamolvisit for allegedly damaging party candidates nationwide and demanding 100 million in damages.

-The party is also seeking a court injunction to bar the former massage parlour tycoon from its final election campaign rally on Friday in Bangkok.
+The party also sought to bar the former massage parlour tycoon from its final election campaign rally on Friday in Bangkok and related events until Election Day on Sunday.

+However, the Civil Court on Thursday dismissed a request for a temporary injunction, saying Section 25 of the Constitution stipulates that people have the right to do anything as long as they do not infringe on the rights of others.
+The charter also endorses freedom of expression, travel and peaceful gatherings.

+If someone attending an event created chaos that affected the freedom or safety of others, he would face criminal action, so there was no reason to issue an injunction, said the court.

+The court has accepted the broader lawsuit for consideration and will begin witness examination on July 3.

-Lawyers Natchanikarn Ketkhamkhwa and Pichai Iem-on claim in the suit, authorised by Bhumjaithai executive Supachai Jaisamut, that Mr Chuvit has undermined the popularity of the party in the run-up general election on Sunday.
+Lawyers Natchanikarn Ketkhamkhwa and Pichai Iem-on claim in the suit, authorised by Bhumjaithai executive Supachai Jaisamut, that Mr Chuvit has undermined the popularity of the party in the run-up to the election.

-In addition to barring him from its rally at the Show DC Hall on Friday, the party wants the court to order Mr Chuvit not to disrupt any party events from Friday through Sunday.

 Mr Chuvit has declared war against the Bhumjaithai Party’s cannabis policy and encouraged voters to join his crusade against allowing recreational use of the plant.